The Merman's Home Page

 Arkansas Alligator Farm sits right outside the entrance to Hot Springs National Park.
 It fulfills a vital role in the Hot Springs tourism cluster.

-The Merman has been a resident of this gator farm for fifty years.
-The owner has fought off repeated offers of cash by entertainment franchises like Ripley's.
-They don't want the farm -- just the Merman, who is at least 95 years old.
+The Merman has been a resident of this gator farm for over a hundred years.
+The owner has fought off offers of cash by entertainment franchises like Ripley's Believe it or Not.
+They don't want the farm -- just the Merman, who was reportedly dragged from the depths somewhere in the South China Sea.

 Where Did the Merman Come From?